This Friday try something taboo, a Forbidden Fruitini.

 Often times, when dining out, we try drinks off a specialty menu and say, “Wow, wouldn’t this be great to make at home!”
 Or something to that effect.
 If said menu provides a list of ingredients, it becomes that much easier for our attempts to recreate it.

-I’ve encountered a number of these that I try regularly when dining out at their respective restaurants, and I’ve managed to recreate a few.
+I’ve encountered a number of these cocktail specials, and I’ve regularly ordered them when dining out at their respective restaurants.
+I’ve even managed to recreate a few.
 (See here and here).
 And now, having gotten a hold of the final ingredient, I’ve concocted my approximate version of The Forbidden Fruit Tini, currently on Outback Steakhouse’s drink menu.

-For the agave, I assumed they use agave syrup, a sugar alternative sweetner.
+For the agave, I assumed they use agave syrup, an alternative sugar sweetener.
 You’re likely to find it with baking ingredients.

 What you’ll need: Apple-flavored Vodka, St-Germain Elderflower Liqueur, White Grape Juice, Lemon Juice, and Agave Syrup.